 The advance funds came originally from a one-time seeding by the Chapter into these three accounts, and each conference is expected to pay that seed money forward to future conferences.
-The seed money advances on a 3-year cycle, with each conference‘s budget that is closed extracting $32,000 from revenue (the amount of seeding it received) and leaving those funds in the account which becomes the account for the conference three years in the future.
-After all expenses are paid, the original seed amount of $32,000 should be the starting balance for the next conference cycle in that account (2016 to 2019, 2017 to 2020, etc.)
+The seed money advances on a 3-year cycle, with each conference budget that is closed extracting $32,000 from revenue (the amount of seeding it received) and leaving those funds in the account which becomes the account for the conference three years in the future.
+After all expenses are paid, the original seed amount of $32,000 should be the starting balance for the next conference cycle in that account (2018 to 2021, 2019 to 2022, etc.)

 F. CONFERENCE SPONSORSHIPS

-All sponsorship packages, including elements/benefits included and the package cost, will be developed by the CHC and must be approved by the VP Conferences and the APA California Board.
+A sponsorship program that outline the benefits and costs for various sponsorship packages will be developed by the CHC and must be approved by the VP Conferences, with consultation with the Chapter President or APA California Board as needed.
 Items to be discussed include access to meals or other Special Events during the conference.
-A sponsorship/exhibitor brochure sample can be found in Appendix J. Contents include: a page that is the “about us” page, highlighting APA California, its mission and goals; specifications for sponsor logos; and the attendee registration numbers from the previous 8 conferences.
-Sponsorship package components and comparative costs shall be consistent from year to year; changes must be proposed and approved by the Board with the conference budget.
+A sponsorship/exhibitor brochure sample can be found in Appendix J. Contents include: a page that is the “about us” page, highlighting APA California, its mission and goals; specifications for sponsor logos; and the attendee registration numbers from the previous eight conferences.
+Sponsorship packages and comparative benefits and costs shall be consistent from year to year; any significant changes should be referred by the VP Conferences to the APA California Board for review and approval.
 The brochure is developed with content provided by the CHC and produced by the Graphic Designer.

-There are always new ways to advertise a sponsor’s support of the conference.
-Traditionally there have been large signs standing in the lobbies with all sponsors.
-Additionally, at events where there are event-only sponsors, their names are prominently displayed on signs.

-In recent years, sponsors’ names and/or logos have been placed into a PowerPoint presentation that runs at plenary events as attendees are entering the room, being seated, or eating.
-Sponsors who have supported the conference for 5 years or more are identified as higher level sponsors in various ways.
+For recent conferences, large signs are placed in the registration area listing all the sponsors.
+Sponsors of plenaries and special events have their names and/or logos displayed in a PowerPoint presentation that runs as attendees are entering the room, being seated, or eating.
+Sponsors who have supported the conference for five years or more are identified as long-term sponsors.
+Recognition for each type of sponsorship is specified in the sponsorship brochure.

-In dealing with sponsors, the Sponsorship Subcommittee may find they can entice a sponsor with a ‘package’ other than what is advertised in the published brochure.
+The Sponsorship Subcommittee may find they can entice a sponsor with a ‘package’ other than what is advertised in the published brochure.
 Check with the CHC Co-Chair working with the subcommittee and the VP Conferences to be sure that the package is comparable based on price and benefits, and that there are no unintended consequences of offering a unique package to a sponsor.

-Note that pursuant to the Chapter’s efforts to support sustainability, we do not accept papers or brochures to ‘stuff’ in the conference bag that attendees receive.
+Pursuant to the Chapter’s efforts to support sustainability, we do not accept papers or brochures to ‘stuff’ in the conference bag that attendees receive.
 Preferable is an ad in the conference program or other more sustainable advertising.

 Conference Host Committee members shall not receive sponsorships for "in-kind" services.
 Participating in the CHC is voluntary and no member of the CHC shall be given preferential treatment for serving on the CHC.
 All "In-Kind" sponsorships shall be approved by the VP Conferences.
-Note that jurisdictions or companies of CHC members that contribute services to the conference beyond the CHC member/s service may be acknowledged in the Conference Program, or may be identified as a co-sponsor of an event with the approval of the VP Conferences.
+Jurisdictions or companies of CHC members that contribute services to the conference beyond the CHC member/s service may be acknowledged in the Conference Program, or may be identified as a co-sponsor of an event with the approval of the VP Conferences.

 Interactions with Chapter Contractors after Sponsor is Secured